Skip to Main Content

 Although there are many factors that contribute to your life insurance premium, there are also some criteria that don’t impact costs.

-• Marital status: In almost every state, your insurance company can use your marital status as a factor when determining your auto and homeowners insurance premiums.
+• Marital status: In almost every state, your insurance company can factor in your marital status when determining your auto and homeowners insurance premiums.
 However, marital status is not a rating factor for life insurance.

 • Race or sexual orientation: Insurance companies do not factor race or sexual orientation to calculate rates, no matter the type of coverage.